karkman/MMB-114_Genomics/Exercises/01-UNIX-and-CSC.md

 ## Connecting to Puhti

+### SSH key

+You need to set up SSH key before you can connect to CSC from your local machine using SSH.
+If you're not sure whether you have done it, you can check it from [my.csc.fi](my.csc.fi) under your profile and SSH public keys.

+In case you haven't set up SSH key, follow the instructions at [CSC webpages](https://docs.csc.fi/computing/connecting/ssh-keys/).

+### SSH connection

 * Launch Visual Studio Code
 * _Only on the first time:_
     - _Open `Extensions` (one of the icons on the left) and install `Remote - SSH`_